kgiszewski/LearnUmbraco7/README.md

 * Photos from the Umbraco World
 * Editing by reading, correcting and clarifying; if it's wrong say so :)

 Each person that has been assimilated into Umbraco has a unique opportunity to contribute in some way.
+We have a TODO list here: https://github.com/kgiszewski/LearnUmbraco7/issues

 ##A Note to Grammar Nazis##
 Writing narrative text is not our best skill so if you see an issue with overall organization, grammar, spelling and/or other issues; we expect a pull-request to fix the issues :)